Renter, co-op, and condo insurance is not just about protecting yourself in case of fire or theft.

-But according to New York City apartment insurance broker Jeff Schneider of Gotham Brokerage, vertical dwellers are far more vulnerable to other types of mishaps including bathroom overflows, dog bites, and leaks from PTAC a/c units.
+In fact, according to New York City apartment insurance broker Jeff Schneider of Gotham Brokerage, vertical dwellers are far more vulnerable to other types of mishaps, including bathroom overflows, dog bites, and leaks from PTAC air conditioning units.

 “Burglaries and fires happen,” says Schneider, who helps customers file around 500 claims a year, “but they are relatively rare in comparison.”